-The overall aim is to develop a menu of tools and resources that will support teachers to equip young people as agents of change and to become more resilient and hopeful citizens for the future.
+The project partners developed a menu of tools and resources that will support teachers to equip young people as agents of change and to become more resilient and hopeful citizens for the future.

-Pupils will develop a community-based project that grows their skills and understanding of citizenship.
-They will build respect and care for their community and how they can make a difference for themselves and others.
+Through this project and it's resources pupils can develop community-based projects that grow their skills and understanding of citizenship.
+They can build respect and care for their community and how they can make a difference for themselves and others.

 How will this project link to the curriculum?

-This project will link well to geography and history; it will strongly support PSHE, emotional health, citizenship and language skills.
+This project links well to geography and history; it strongly supports PSHE, emotional health, citizenship and language skills.